 - ½ cup or 30 pieces turkey pepperoni, sliced in half

 - ¼ cup finely chopped red onion

 - 1 teaspoon Dijon mustard

 - 1 tablespoon honey

-- Combine the veggies: In a large bowl, combine the zucchini noodles, tomatoes, bell pepper, pepperoni, cheese, green onions, and salad supreme seasoning.
+- Combine the veggies: In a large bowl, combine the zucchini noodles, tomatoes, bell pepper, pepperoni, cheese, onion, and salad supreme seasoning.
 Toss to combine.

-- Make the dressing: In a blender, combine all the dressing ingredients and mix until smooth.
+- Make the dressing: In a blender, combine all the dressing ingredients until smooth.

-- Assemble salad: Pour the dressing over the salad mixture and toss to combine.
+- Assemble salad: Pour the dressing over the salad and toss to combine.